IliaLataria01/Accessibilility_Project/README.md

 - The Java SE Development Kit must be installed; follow the directions at http://www.oracle.com/technetwork/java/javase/downloads/index.html to install it.
 - Maven must be installed; follow the directions at http://maven.apache.org/ to install it.
 Ensure that it is on your path.

-## To run the example

-1. Move to the `selenium-java` directory.
-2. Ensure that `axe.min.js` is located in `/src/test/resources`.
-3. `node src/test/resources/test-app.js` to start the fixture server.
-4. `mvn test` to build and run the JUnit tests that drive Selenium against the fixture.

-This should launch an automated Firefox window, load and analyze the configured web pages, and then pass/fail a JUnit test depending on whether there are any accessibility violations detected.

 ## To modify the example